zhangjaycee/real_tech/distributed/distri_018.md

 ### 2. 块层和应用层中polling和interrupt IO的思想

-We only focus on block device polling here, rather than networking.

 #### Userspace polling and network programming:

 poll / epoll / select are all userspace polling, they are usually referred in context of network programming.

 #### Kernel polling of blk-mq for file I/O:

 In kernel, polling is only supported in NVMe driver or block layer's blk-mq.
-And the corresponding user space system call are preadv2 / pwritev2 with a flag RWF_HIPRI.[1]
+And the corresponding user space system call are preadv2 / pwritev2 with a flag RWF_HIPRI.[1][2]

 Facebook uses polling and NVMe SSDs to optimize their MyRocks database [3].

-FIO also support polling IO engine. (pvsync2)
+FIO also support polling IO engine. (pvsync2) [4]

 ---
 [1] The return of preadv2()/pwritev2(), https://lwn.net/Articles/670231/